oyedeyeye/oyedeyeye/README.md

 - **AI & ML Application**: Proficient in integrating AI/ML models to drive data-driven decision-making and enhance user experiences.
 - **Team Collaboration**: Adept at working cross-functionally with stakeholders to deliver innovative solutions that meet business goals.

+## 👀 Looking For
+🎯 I am currently seeking **Junior Backend Engineering opportunities** to advance my software engineering skills and contribute to innovative projects.
+If you have a position that fits my profile, I would love to connect and explore how I can add value to your team!

 ## 🛠️ Expertise

 - **Backend Development**: Python, Flask, NodeJS